voscarmv/docrag/README.md

 node dist/cli_query.js "Private versus personal property"
 ```

-This should output records which are semantically close to `Private versus personal property`.
+This should output chunks which are semantically close to `Private versus personal property` from the Communist Manifesto.